Outlook for Jobless Veterans Getting Better

 FacebookXPinterestEmailEmailEmailShare

-"Companies have heard the message many times," said Jeff Klare, CEO of Be A Hero, Hire a hero.
+"Companies have heard the message many times," said Jeff Klare, CEO of Be a Hero, Hire a Hero.
 "They're realizing that veterans make great employees that are loyal and committed.
-It took a while for companies to get on the bandwagon; that's why the unemployment rate has dropped."
+It took awhile for companies to get on the bandwagon; that's why the unemployment rate has dropped."

 "The entire firm is designed to train the veterans [and] is engaged in the mission.
 Every need of the veteran is addressed, and every question is answered immediately."

 Aside from using resources and reaching out to personal networks, veterans are gaining ground in the civilian job market by starting their own companies.
-The International Franchise Association has found out that one in seven franchise businesses are owned by veterans, and over 66,000 of them employ about 815,000 people.
+The International Franchise Association has found out that one in seven franchise businesses are owned by veterans, and more than 66,000 of them employ about 815,000 people.

-A former specialist in the U.S. army, Jerry Flanagan leveraged his abilities to weather the 2008 recession and flourish as a business owner.
+A former specialist in the U.S. Army, Jerry Flanagan leveraged his abilities to weather the 2008 recession and flourish as a business owner.
 When he struggled to find work during the recession, he decided that junk removal was a service that would be needed regardless of how well the economy was doing.
 And so, JDog Junk Removal & Hauling was born.

 Flanagan stays close to his roots and actively searches for veterans and their family members to hire and promote within his company.